saharazh/Palladio-Networking/final-thoughts.md

 ## Final thoughts

-Given a very low bar to learning Palladio, it would be a perfect tool to give it a try and possibly enter the sphere of network analysis.
+Given the very low bar to learning Palladio, it would be a perfect tool to try and possibly enter the sphere of network analysis.
 However, there are lurking risks beneath rashly diving into the water, harvesting a fantastic-looking visualization without critically thinking about the rationale behind the tool.
-As Emmanuelle Chaze elaborated on her blog, she witnessed many researchers were motivated by this recurring impulsion “I have my data, but I’m no IT specialist, how can I quickly visualize my networks?”, but many humanists willing to use digital tools remain reluctant to learn about their proper use first.
+As Emmanuelle Chaze elaborated on her blog, she witnessed many researchers being motivated by the recurring impulse: “I have my data, but I’m no IT specialist—how can I quickly visualize my networks?”
+But many humanists willing to use digital tools remain reluctant to first learn about their proper use.

-During my journey of exploring Palladio, I had a revelation that it’s dangerous to feed my data into the machine and wait for it to spit out a beautiful-looking graph.
-It’s like a “black box”.
-And it is risky to blindly trust a black box.
+During my journey of exploring Palladio, I had a revelation: it’s dangerous to feed my data into the machine and wait for it to spit out a beautiful-looking graph.
+It’s like a “black box,” and it is risky to blindly trust a black box.
 If we don’t understand what algorithm it uses, we won’t be able to correctly interpret the results.
-Hence I focused on a seeming no-brainer question-what a node size represents-and from there dig in this question and uncover its underlying algorithm.
+Hence, I focused on a seemingly no-brainer question—what does a node size represent?—and from there, dug into this question to uncover its underlying algorithm.

-Admittedly, if you are a network analysis guru, this post may seem too rambling, but I guess my target audience would be beginners to network analysis and I encourage you to think critically along the way.
+Admittedly, if you are a network analysis guru, this post may seem too rambling, but I guess my target audience would be beginners to network analysis, and I encourage you to think critically along the way.

-Also, I hope contextualizing the exploration of Palladio within an intellectual inquiry to the historical migration patterns--what drove the inquiry and what emerged from the data as a result of the deep engagement of the visualization- would be inspiring.
-And lastly, it’s my earnest hope to raise awareness around the Chinese Head Tax data as well as that history of discrimination and exclusion, at this unprecedented time (note: this site was launched during the COVID-19 pandemic of 2020).
+Also, I hope contextualizing the exploration of Palladio within an intellectual inquiry into historical migration patterns—what drove the inquiry and what emerged from the data as a result of deep engagement with the visualization—will be inspiring.
+And lastly, it’s my earnest hope to raise awareness about the Chinese Head Tax data, as well as the history of discrimination and exclusion, at this unprecedented time (note: this site was launched during the COVID-19 pandemic of 2020).

-I'd love to hear your feedback!
-You can find me on Twitter @saharazh.

 ## More Resources